minikomi/pipesock/README.md

 The server will be there on port `:9193`.

-The websocket can connect to `/ws` and receive packets of messages in the format:
+The websocket can connect to `/ws` and receive serialized messages in the format:

     {
       Time: Timestamp for broadcast,